farm-ng/amiga-dev-kit/website/docs/concepts/recorder_service/README.md

 Users can interact with the Recorder Service using the following commands:

 - `/start`: Initiates data recording.
-A valid **Recording profile" must be provided as an argument.
+A valid "Recording profile" must be provided as an argument.
 - `/stop`: Halts the data recording process.

 ## Data Storage